IBM/raft-fabric-sample/README.md

 # Build and run a decentralized multi-node ordering service using raft consensus on Hyperledger Fabric

+This project demonstrates how to build and submit transactions to a five-node ordering service running on the (crash fault tolerant) Raft consensus protocol.
+This repo makes use of the Fabcar chaincode and UI (shown in the gif below).

 <br>
 <p align="center">
   <img src="docs/gifs/fabcarDemo.gif">
 </p>
 <br>

-A repo to demonstrate how to build and submit transactions to a five-node ordering service running on the (crash fault tolerant) Raft consensus protocol.
-This repo makes use of the Fabcar chaincode and UI.
-You can see that this repo will build five ordering nodes, as shown below:
+The five-node ordering service is made up of five separate docker containers, as shown below:

 <br>
 <p align="center">